mryland8385-blip/adgenius-backend/README.md

-# adgenius-backend
+# AdGenius Backend
-AI ad generation backend
+A simple Express.js backend deployed for free on Render.